Dermatitis: Others

 In September 2021, ruxolitinib cream (Opzelura) was approved by the U.S. Food and Drug Administration (FDA) for the topical treatment of mild to moderate atopic dermatitis.
 It is a topical Janus kinase inhibitor.

 Light therapy

 Narrowband UVB

 Atopic dermatitis (AD) may be treated with narrowband UVB, which increases 25-hydroxyvitamin D_{3} in persons in individuals with AD.

 Light therapy using heliotherapy, balneophototherapy, psoralen plus UVA (PUVA therapy), light has tentative support but the quality of the evidence is not very good compared with narrowband UVB and UVA1.
 UVB is more effective than UVA1 for treatment of atopical dermatitis.

 Overexposure to ultraviolet light carries its own risks, particularly that of skin cancer.

 Alternative medicine

 Topical

 Chiropractic spinal manipulation lacks evidence to support its use for dermatitis.
 There is little evidence supporting the use of psychological treatments.
-While dilute bleach baths have been used for infected dermatitis there is little evidence for this practice.
+While dilute bleach baths have been used for infected dermatitis, there is no good evidence for the safety or effectiveness of this practice.